semgrep/semgrep/docs/writing_rules/README.md

 ### 4a.
 Test on One Repo

-Clone one repo locally, if you don't have one ready, and scan it:
+Clone one repo locally and scan it:

 ```yaml
 $ semgrep --config path/to/my-rules.yml path/to/repo